Ritesh001-Git/docker-cheat-sheet/README.md

 1. Download docker desktop for mac from https://docs.docker.com/docker-for-mac/install/
 2. Double-click `Docker.dmg` to open the installer and drag it to the Applications folder.
 3. Double-click `Docker.app` in the Applications folder to start Docker.

+#### Windows
+It supports for Windows 10 64-bit: Home, Pro, Enterprise, or Education, version 1903 (Build 18362 or higher).
+You need to follow the below steps for installation.

+1. Download docker desktop for windows from https://docs.docker.com/docker-for-windows/install/
+2. Double-click `Docker Desktop Installer.exe` to run the installer.
+3. Make sure `Enable Hyper-V Windows Features` option is selected